PublishingLast Updated: 2020-12-22

 As a note, we cannot

-Include administrators on Github's branch protection for the master or release branches as lerna needs to push it's changes back to the master branch after bumping the version and publishing.
+Include administrators on Github's branch protection for the main or release branches as lerna needs to push it's changes back to the main branch after bumping the version and publishing.